 Can I submit a leave to remain application to the Home Office if I have lived in the UK for 20 years without any leave? – Asif Hanif (Henry Hyams Solicitors)

 The information provided in this blog does not constitute legal advice.
 For legal advice please contact our expert immigration team who will assist you with any queries you may have.
 We are highly experienced with all immigration matters.
 Please visit Review a Solicitor and see for yourself how our immigration team has been highly rated by existing Clients of the Firm.

 In short, the answer to this question is “YES”.
-However there are certain requirements that you must fulfil when applying to remain in the UK, based on twenty years continuous residence.
+However, there are certain requirements that you must fulfil when applying to remain in the UK, based on twenty years of continuous residence.

 Do the Immigration Rules provide for such applications?

 Yes.
 Paragraph 276ADE of the Immigration Rules sets out the requirements for such applications.